A Complete Guide To Short-Term Mortgages

 Shorter Mortgage Term

 These lower interest payments, along with a shorter loan length, can easily lead to more financial freedom.
-But when it comes to shorter mortgages, homeowners must weigh the benefit of interest savings with the drawback of higher monthly payments to determine what’s right for them.
+However, short-term mortgages do come with the drawback of higher monthly payments to offset this.

 Longer Mortgage Term

-There’s a reason the 30-year mortgage is the most common in the U.S. Whether due to the larger loan amounts offered or the convenience of paying low monthly payments over a longer period of time, there are obvious advantages to these loans.
-Homeowners with long-term mortgages also have refinance options to pay it off early if they find themselves in the financial situation to do so.
+There’s a reason the 30-year mortgage is the most common in the U.S. Whether due to the larger loan amounts offered or the convenience of paying low monthly payments over a longer period, these loans come with obvious advantages.

-However, these advantages also mean paying more in total interest over the life of the loan.
-With longer mortgages, homeowners must weigh the benefit of low monthly payments with the drawback of a long-term commitment that also means paying more in interest.
+With that said, these advantages also mean paying more in total interest over the life of the loan.

-Whether you want to go the traditional route with a longer mortgage term or take advantage of paying less in interest with a shorter term, you’ll want to make sure the loan will fit your budget.
-The best thing you can do is to explore your options and see what types of terms you qualify for.
+Whether you want to go the traditional route with a longer mortgage term or take advantage of paying less in interest with a shorter term, make sure the loan will fit your budget.
+It’s best to explore all of your options and see what types of terms you qualify for.

 FAQ: Short-Term Mortgages

-There are a handful of popular questions asked about short-term mortgages.
+Here are some popular questions about short-term mortgages.
 As with any financial decision, it’s crucial to examine all angles before deciding how to move forward.

 I have a long-term loan.
 Should I refinance to a shorter-term mortgage?

-Current homeowners can choose to refinance their mortgage to get a better interest rate or cash in on their home’s equity.
-Refinancing can also mean shortening the length of the loan, allowing you to own your home sooner.
-But when considering a refinance, it’s important to ensure the new mortgage terms would be an improvement from your current rates and terms.
+Current homeowners can choose to refinance their mortgage to get a better interest rate, cash in on their home’s equity or shorten the life of the loan.
+But when considering a refinance, it’s important to ensure the new mortgage terms would improve your current rates and terms.
+And don’t forget, you’ll also need to pay closing costs on your new home loan.

-As discussed, short-term mortgages require higher monthly payments due to the shortened loan length.
-To ensure you can afford these payments, prospective home buyers should calculate their monthly home expenses before applying.
-When in doubt, calculating your debt-to-income ratio can help you determine how affordable your future payments will be.
+Short-term mortgages require higher monthly payments due to the shortened loan length.
+To ensure you can afford these payments, calculate your home expenses and debt-to-income ratio (DTI) before applying.

 How do I qualify for a short-term mortgage?

-Just like traditional mortgage lenders, your short-term mortgage lender will take a look at your credit score, credit history, income, debt-to-income ratio, assets and liabilities to determine whether you qualify for this mortgage type.
+Just like traditional mortgage lenders, your short-term mortgage lender will review your credit score, credit history, income, DTI, assets and liabilities to determine whether you qualify for this mortgage type.
+To find out the specific requirements of your lender, you can apply for initial approval.

 The Bottom Line: Consider Your Short-Term Mortgage Options

-Short-term mortgages come with several advantages and disadvantages, but for homeowners who can afford larger monthly payments, these loans offer favorable interest rates and can cut the time it takes to pay off your home by half or sometimes more.
+Short-term mortgages come with several advantages and disadvantages.
+For homeowners who can afford larger monthly payments, these loans offer favorable interest rates and can considerably decrease the time it takes to pay off your home.

 Interested in a short-term home loan?
 Rocket Mortgage has options as short as 8 years.
 Start your application today to find the best loan for you.